Transforming the End-to-End EF Customer Experience

 User challenges:

-• Pre-booking: Users struggled to find relevant, inspiring content, relying on stock photography and generic messaging that failed to connect with kids and their parents.
+• Pre-booking: Users struggled to find relevant, inspiring content.
+Stock photography and generic messaging failed to connect with kids and parents.

 • Post-booking: Engagement dropped, with missed opportunities to build loyalty and satisfaction.